minetest-mods-camp/arena_lib/DOCS.md

 * `initial_time`: (int) in seconds.
 It's `nil` when the mod doesn't keep track of time, it's 0 when the mod does it incrementally and it's inherited by the mod if the mod has a timer.
 In this case, every arena can have its specific value.
 By default time tracking is disabled, hence it's `nil`
 * `current_time`: (int) in seconds.
 It requires `initial_time` and it exists only when a game is in progress, keeping track of the current time
 * `celestial_vault`: (table) if present, contains the information about the celestial vault to display to each player whilst in game, overriding the default one.
 Default is `nil`.
 * `lighting`: (table) if present, contains the information about the lighting settings of the arena, overriding players' default ones.
-Default is `nil`.
+Default is `nil`
 * `bgm`: (table) if present, contains the information about the audio track to play whilst in game.
-Audio tracks must be placed in the minigame `/sounds` path (not arena_lib's) in order to be found.
-Default is `nil`.
+Audio tracks must be placed in the world folder in `/arena_lib/BGM` in order to be found.
+Default is `nil`
   In-depth fields, all empty by default, are:
   * `track`: (string) the audio file, without `.ogg`.
 Mandatory.
 If no track is specified, all the other fields will be consequently empty
   * `title`: (string) the title.
 Built-in signs feature it in the infobox (shown by right-clicking a sign)